-COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Appreciate the scientific research process and the ethics involved.
+COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Review the scientific research process and the ethics involved.
 CO 2 Distinguish between the different types of research methods.
-CO 3 Communicate scientific ideas in the form of research papers, grant proposals, posters and presentations.
+CO 3 Formulate and communicate scientific ideas in the form of research papers, grant proposals, posters and presentations.
 CO 4 Draft formal letters, statement of purpose, cover letters, emails, replies to reviewers.
-CO 5 Select and apply the suitable statistical test depending on the type of data, variables and samples.
-CO 6 Gain in-depth knowledge on the principles and working of various basic and advanced instruments essential for research.
-CO 7 Determine which molecular biology techniques are most suited for carrying out specific research objectives.
-CO 8 Get an insight into the patenting process and other intellectual property rights.
+CO 5 Apply a suitable statistical test depending on the type of data, variables and samples.
+CO 6 Understand the principles and working of various basic and advanced instruments essential for research as well as the patenting process and other intellectual property rights.